ppy/osu-wiki/wiki/Tournaments/CWC/2020/en.md

 ## Organisation

-The osu!catch World Cup 2019 was run by various community members by distributing the multitude of tasks into various fields of responsibility.
+The osu!catch World Cup 2020 is run by various community members by distributing the multitude of tasks into various fields of responsibility.

 | Position | Members |
 | :-- | :-- |